Our tips for better breast health will make you look – and feel – great!

 The team found that there has been a 10% rise in breast cancer screening, which was associated with a 16% increase in breast cancer diagnosis.
 However, no reduction was found in the rate of breast cancer deaths, and more importantly the 10% increase in breast cancer screening was linked to a 25% rise in incidence of very small breast cancers – defined as the presence of tumors 2 cm or less.
 These tiny tumours often self-resolve and don’t need treatment.
 However, the increase in breast cancer screening was not associated with a reduction in incidence of larger breast cancers – it was actually linked to a 7% increase!

 So the bottom line?
 Check your breasts by all means for lumps and bumps – you can see how to do it below.
 But when it comes to mammograms?
-We’ll be passing on that, and asking for thermography instead.
+I’ll be passing on that, and asking for thermography instead.
+What you do is your own choice, of course.